NotSoOld/OpenGPSS/Manual.md

 ```
 - Usage:

-This block will make xact cycle through some blocks in curly braces while condition in parens is true.
+This block will make xact loop through some blocks in curly braces while condition in parens is true.
 When it turns to false, xact will move further.
 Be aware of infinite loops!

 - Example:
 ```